tamersp25/docs/docs/engines/guidelines.md

 * source: source name from the payload
 * status: "recording" or "downloaded"

 After creating the TDO, an asset must be created on the TDO using the ingested file.
-To do so, the createAsset mutator can be used  A few specific fields to note:
+To do so, the createAsset mutator can be used.
+A few specific fields to note:

 * type should be set to "media"
 * contentType is the MIME type and should be set